 Dryness in your nose can also cause a delay in the healing of broken blood vessels and result in infections in this organ.
 This in turn can lead to more frequent experiences of bleeding when blowing your nose.

 Picking your nose can damage blood vessels.
 Nose picking in children is a frequent cause of bloody noses.

 Foreign objects in the nose

 You may also experience trauma to your nose’s blood vessels if a foreign object enters your nose.
 With young children, this could be something that they put in their nose.
 Even the tip of a nasal spray applicator might get stuck in a person’s nose.

-One study found that 5 percent of participants using steroid spray for allergic and nonallergic rhinitis had a bloody nose within a two-month period.
+One study found that of participants using steroid spray for allergic and nonallergic rhinitis had a bloody nose within a two-month period.

 Nasal congestion or respiratory infections